Beginners Tutorial: What is a Domain Name & How They Work?

 3rd Step: After that, the web server will gather the requested information and respond to the web browser and you will see the website.

-Now, you know there’s a lot that goes on behind the scene and how web browsers, domain names, name servers, and web hosting work together for your website.
-For detailed information on how domain names and web hosting work together, you can read domain name vs web hosting.
+Now, you know there’s a lot that goes on behind the scene and how web browsers, domains, name servers, and web hosting work together for your website.
+For detailed information on how domains and web hosting work together, you can read domain name vs web hosting.

 What are the types of domain names?

-There are various extensions that differentiate domain names.
-All URLs use domain names with a suffix (like .com, .us, .org, etc) and that suffix is the extension.
-Main types of domains are-
+There are various extensions that offer different types of domains.
+All URLs use domains with a suffix (like .com, .us, .org, etc) and that suffix is the extension.
+The main types of domains are-

 gTLDs (Generic Top-Level Domains)

-It can be difficult to find a domain name that isn’t being used yet.
-However, you can always try different extensions to get the appropriate domain name.
+It can be difficult to find a domain that isn’t being used yet.
+However, you can always try different extensions to get the appropriate domain.
 Some of the most commonly used gTLDs are-

 rTLDs (Sponsored Top-Level Domains)

-There are domain names that are sponsored by legit organizations or agencies for a specific use.
+There is a domain that is sponsored by legit organizations or agencies for specific use.
 Some of the rTLDs are-

 ccTLDs (Country-Code Top-Level Domains)